 The Warwick Statistics Internship Scheme is an 8 week programme taking place in July and August.
 Successful applicants will be allocated a research project and supervisor, and have the opportunity to work on cutting edge research in statistics, probability, or mathematical finance.
-You will have the chance to collaborate with PhD students and staff in the department, be part of a global cohort of fellow interns, and gain first hand experience of what a PhD in the department might entail.
+You will have the chance to collaborate with staff (and potentially PhD students as well) in the department, be part of a global cohort of fellow interns, and gain first hand experience of what a PhD in the department might entail.

 Accommodation and support

 You will receive a stipend of £350 per week to cover accommodation and living expenses.
 We are not able to provide accommodation, but will be happy to point you to resources for short-term rental options in the local area.
 We will also cover reasonable travel expenses, respectively to and from Warwick campus at the start and end of the internship, up to a maximum of £200 per intern.